 It’s hard to be specific with built-in coffee machines and if this doesn’t satisfy your query, see if the manufacturer of your product has provided information on how to clean your coffee machine.

-How to Clean a Capsule Coffee Machine
+How Do You Clean a Capsule Coffee Machine?

 This is the easiest variety of coffee machine to clean.
 A capsule coffee machine is often freestanding and will sit on a kitchen countertop.
 They require disposable coffee capsule to do their magic, so there aren’t any messy coffee grounds to deal with.